BaristaVentures/code_style/backend/README.md

 * Social Login:
 	- `424 Failed Dependency`: If the social access token is for a valid user but the user doesn't exist on the db.
+    - `401 Unauthorized`: If the social access token is invalid (checked with facebook or google sdk).
 	- `200`: If the user exists in the db, should return the session token.

 * Force update: